pastee/docs/source/includes/_pastes.md

 This endpoint retrieves all pastes.

+You can traverse pages by using `next_page_url` and `prev_page_url`.
+Please, when listing all pastes in an account, increase items per page to a reasonable amount to minimize requests.

 <aside class="warning">If you're not using a user application key, you will get a 401 Unauthorized response.</aside>

 ### HTTP Request